Mod-two cohomology of symmetric groups as a Hopf ring: Hopf rings arising from representations and invariants of symmetric groups

-The Hopf ring monomials in the $\sigma_{n}$ correspond to symmetrized monomials in the $x_{i}$.
-That is,
+Irreducible Hopf ring monomials in the $\sigma_{n}$ correspond to symmetrized monomials in the $x_{i}$.
+That is, for $p_{i}$ distinct,

-where $\sym$ denotes symmetrization (note that any Hopf ring monomial has the form given by the left-hand side, since the generators $\sigma_{n}$ have different numbers of variables and thus are zero when multiplied together under the first, standard product).
-The Hopf ring structure gives rise to a method to multiply symmetrized monomials.
-This approach is fairly indifferent to the classical theorem that such rings with a fixed number of variables form a polynomial algebra. \end{example}
+where $N =\sum n_{i}$.
+Distributivity in the Hopf ring structure gives rise to an inductive method to multiply symmetrized monomials.
+This approach to symmetric polynomials is fairly indifferent to the classical theorem that the ring of symmetric polynomials in a fixed number of variables forms a polynomial algebra. \end{example}